 Contrariwise to soy formula baby poop, it’s firmer and smellier than breastfed baby poop.
 It has a green to dark green color and butter peanut-like consistency.

-Soy formula baby poop frequency depends on a baby to another, from formula to another.
+Soy formula baby poop frequency depends on one baby to another, from formula to another.
 In general, it’s less frequent than breastfed baby poop.
-Most babies on soy formula have one to two BMs a day, while other have one dirty diaper every 2 or 3 days, it’s totally fine as long as the stool is soft and the baby doesn’t strain while passing the stools.
+Most babies on soy formula have one to two BMs a day, while others have one dirty diaper every 2 or 3 days, it’s totally fine as long as the stool is soft and the baby doesn’t strain while passing the stools.

 You must call your pediatrician immediately if you notice these signs:

-- Your baby doesn’t poop for more than 5 days and straining for more than 10 minutes without pooping, or has a pebble-like stool (constipation);
+- Your baby doesn’t poop for more than 5 days and strains for more than 10 minutes without pooping, or has a pebble-like stool (constipation);

 - White poop (digestion problems);

 - Red blood, or mucus in the stool (infection or allergy);